Nonprofit Resources

 Q: Is there a deadline for employers to claim the ERC?

 A: Yes.
 To claim the ERC, employers need to use Form 941-X, Adjusted Employer’s Quarterly Federal Tax Return or Claim for Refund, which is an amendment to prior-quarter payroll tax filings.
-The deadline to file those amendments is three years from the due date of the original Form 941.
+The deadline to file those amendments is April 15, 2024 (when claiming the ERC based upon 2020 qualified wages) and April 15, 2025 (when claiming the ERC based upon 2021 qualified wages).

 Q: How much is the ERC?